Semyon Korsakov: Biography

-Korsakov was born in 1787 in Kherson, Russian Empire (now in Ukraine).
-His father was a military engineer.
 The family had migrated from Lithuania in the 14th century.
+Semyon Korsakov was born in 1787 in Kherson, Russian Empire (now in Ukraine).
+His father, Nikolai Ivanovitch Korsakov (ru), was a military engineer.
+Semyon Korsakov was nephew of Nikolay Mordvinov, admiral.

-He was married to Sofia Mordvinova and they had four daughters and six sons, one of whom, Mikhail Semyonovich Korsakov (Михаил Семёнович Корсаков; 1826-1871), became famous in his own right as governor-general of Eastern Siberia and was the namesake of the town of Korsakov in Sakhalin Oblast and several Russian geological features.
+He was married to Sofia Mordvinova, and they had four daughters and six sons.
+One of whom, Mikhail Semyonovich Korsakov (ru; 1826-1871), became famous in his own right as governor-general of Eastern Siberia (ru) and was the namesake of the town of Korsakov in Sakhalin Oblast and several Russian geological features.

 From 1812 to 1814, Semyon Korsakov took part in the Napoleonic Wars with the Russian Army.
-He later was to serve as an official in the statistics department of the Russian Police Ministry in St. Petersburg.
-He was a recipient of the Order of St Anna and the Order of St Vladimir.
+He later was to serve as an official in the statistics department of the Ministry of Internal Affairs in St. Petersburg.
+He was a recipient of the Order of St. Anna and the Order of St. Vladimir.

-Korsakov died in 1853 in the village of Tarusovo, then part of the Moscow Province.
+Korsakov died in 1853 in the village of Tarusovo (ru), then part of the Moscow Province.

 Homeopathy

 Though Korsakov was not formally trained as a doctor, he was interested in medicine, possibly because of the difficulty in getting medical care in the rural area where he lived.
-According to his journals he treated several thousand patients, at first using conventional medicine, but in 1829 switching to homeopathy at the urging of his relatives.
+According to his journals, he treated several thousand patients, at first using conventional medicine, but in 1829 switching to homeopathy at the urging of his relatives.

 Korsakov is noted in homeopathic circles as the originator of the Korsakovian method of dilution, which differed from the Hahnemannian dilutions used by (and named for) homeopathy's founder in that it used a single container for a series of dilutions rather than a new container for each.
 Korsakov also used dilutions higher than those previously used (30C and higher).
-Dilutions made using his method are commonly designated with the letter "K", e.g. 15K.
+Dilutions made using his method are commonly designated with the letter "K", e.g. "15K".